awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

 Before you begin this walkthrough, you should do the following:

-1. Complete the steps in [Prerequisites for getting started with API Gateway](setting-up.md), including assigning API Gateway access permission to the IAM user\.
+1. Complete the steps in [Prerequisites for getting started with API Gateway](setting-up.md)\.

 1. At a minimum, follow the steps in [Tutorial: Build a REST API with HTTP non\-proxy integration](#api-gateway-create-api-step-by-step) to create a new API named `MyDemoAPI` in the API Gateway console\.